wweverma1/github-readme-codeforces-stats/README.md

 #### Parameters:

 - `username` - Your Codeforces Username
-- `theme` - Theme code for the statistics card.
+- `theme` - Theme code for the cards.
 Currently this project offers 2 themes:
     - `1` - Light Theme
     - `2` - Dark Theme